Tabisch/NetphoneAdUpdater/README.md

 -Make AdminProfileManagment available via AD like current Group Managment (Set-AdNetphonePermissionGroups.ps1 is currently not used and disabled via return at start)<br/>
 -Set-NetphoneUserFaxForwarding performace could be optimised, but it will do for now<br/>
 -Function names should be changed (Powershell is saying that some functions use non standard verbs.
 Its true, but it works for now)<br/>
+Some function names are "optimizable", but i couldnt think of anything better yet.<br/>
+-Change the folders functions are stored in (the folder doesnt matter, they work from anywhere as long they are somewhere under public or private)<br/>
 -Force object types (get-help says what you need and the script uses the right ones everywhere, so it shouldnt be a problem)<br/>

 Stuff i probably wont change (If somebody else feels up to the task, hit me up on discord):<br/>